Personalized Career Support

 Research indicates mentorship program participants enjoy greater career success, a stronger professional identity, and an improved sense of camaraderie.
 Working alongside the AOMA Alumni Association, AOMA Career Services connects interested senior students and new graduates with seasoned, successful alumni practitioners.
 The mentor relationship allows new professionals to gain invaluable and personalized advice on all the ins and outs of designing a business and career that best suits the individual.

-If you are a seasoned practitioner willing to have AOMA contact you about new graduates wishing to learn more from your experience, please email Director of Student Services and Professional Growth with your contact information, as well as your city/state and any specialty areas of practice.
+If you are a seasoned practitioner willing to have AOMA contact you about new graduates wishing to learn more from your experience, please email the Student Services and Professional Growth Department with your contact information, as well as your city/state and any specialty areas of practice.
 We will keep your information on file to connect with interested mentees.
 If you are a new graduate or senior student wishing for more guidance, let us know, and we will find a suitable mentor!

 AOMA offers regular brown bag presentations including distinguished professionals in the field of acupuncture and Chinese medicine, alumni who return to share their experiences in the profession, and business leaders who offer practice management tips.
 All brown bag talks are FREE to the public.
 Bring your lunch and bring your questions; leave with knowledge and an increased sense of engagement with the AOMA community.

 - Practice Management Field Work Program Bridging the Gap between School and Career